1. And out over the ocean

 Peak, too close to ignore, to far

 For one to intervene?
-“Self Portrait in a Convex Mirror”
+“Self Portrait in a Convex Mirror”33.
+This otherness, this

 “Not-being-us” is all there is to look at